Home » Job Applicant Privacy Policy

 CVs that are sent speculatively may also be kept on file for future recruitment exercises.

 Your information may be shared internally for the purposes of the recruitment exercise.
-This includes members of the HR and recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.
+This includes members of the HR and Talent Acquisition Team, interviewers involved in the recruitment process, managers in the business area with a vacancy and IT staff if access to the data is necessary for the performance of their roles.

 The firm will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The firm will then share your data with former employers to obtain references for you and the Disclosure and Barring Service to obtain necessary criminal records checks.